Rugby-Last-gasp Mo'unga penalty gives All Blacks 23-20 win over Australia | Sports-Games

 Rugby-Last-gasp Mo'unga penalty gives All Blacks 23-20 win over Australia

-Richie Mo'unga booted a penalty in the last minute to lift the All Blacks to a 23-20 comeback win over Australia in Dunedin on Saturday as the New Zealanders continued their perfect start to the season in the lead-up to the World Cup.
-Trailing 17-3 at halftime, the All Blacks' 22-year winning streak against the Wallabies on home soil was in peril after the visitors dominated early at Forsyth Barr Stadium.
-But tries to debutants Shaun Stevenson and Samipeni Finau saw New Zealand storm back into the game, before Mo'unga sealed the win with a well-taken kick from a tight angle.
+Richie Mo'unga booted a penalty in the last minute to lift the All Blacks to a 23-20 comeback win over a much-improved Australia in Dunedin on Saturday as the hosts extended their perfect season in the lead-up to the World Cup.
+In a test of two halves, the All Blacks' 22-year winning streak against the Wallabies on home soil was in peril after the visitors dominated early at Forsyth Barr Stadium to take a 17-3 lead at halftime.

-Richie Mo'unga booted a penalty in the last minute to lift the All Blacks to a 23-20 comeback win over Australia in Dunedin on Saturday as the New Zealanders continued their perfect start to the season in the lead-up to the World Cup.
-Trailing 17-3 at halftime, the All Blacks' 22-year winning streak against the Wallabies on home soil was in peril after the visitors dominated early at Forsyth Barr Stadium.

-But tries to debutants Shaun Stevenson and Samipeni Finau saw New Zealand storm back into the game, before Mo'unga sealed the win with a well-taken kick from a tight angle.
-"Yeah, absolutely gutted.
-Obviously not happy with it, but from where we were last week to where we are now a massive step up.
-A huge improvement," said Wallabies captain Tate McDermott.
+But tries to debutants Shaun Stevenson and Samipeni Finau saw the All Blacks storm back before Mo'unga sealed the win with a well-taken kick from a tight angle.
+Ardie Savea sparked the All Blacks' rally with a try-saving tackle in the first half and proved a force at the break-down throughout.

+"It was tough.
+We got smacked in the first half.
+I’m proud of the boys’ efforts coming back in the second half and getting the win," the back row enforcer said.
+The win was New Zealand's fourth in succession this year and ensured they swept the two-test Bledisloe Cup series against their neighbours.

+However, coach Ian Foster's decision to field a second-string starting side nearly blew up in his face.
+Eddie Jones' Australia were led superbly by stand-in captain Tate McDermott, a week after the Wallabies were smashed 38-7 by the same opponents at the Melbourne Cricket Ground.

 Both teams had early casualties, with Queensland Reds hooker Matt Faessler making his test debut for the Wallabies when Dave Porecki came off early for a head injury assessment.
-Brodie Retallick was off the ground with an apparent knee problem in the 26th minute.
+All Blacks lock Brodie Retallick was off the ground with an apparent knee problem in the 26th minute.

-The All Blacks' old guard stepped up in his absence, with Sam Whitelock and Ardie Savea combining to save a try when stand-in captain McDermott made a dart for the right corner.
-A rare line-out failure by the hosts saw the Wallabies come off with a 14-point lead, having put together their best half of rugby since their last-gasp loss to the All Blacks in Melbourne a year ago.
+The All Blacks' old guard stepped up in Retallick's absence, with Sam Whitelock and Savea combining to save a try when scrumhalf McDermott made a dart for the right corner.
+A rare line-out failure by the hosts saw the Wallabies come off with a 14-point lead at the break.

+Yet, inevitably, the All Blacks found their range as steady hands Aaron Smith and Mo'unga took over from McKenzie and Finlay Christie in the halves.
+Four minutes after the restart, winger Stevenson crossed at the right corner and the All Blacks piled on the pressure.

-It seemed inevitable that the All Blacks would find their range sooner or later, and so it proved as quick hands put Stevenson over at the right corner four minutes after the restart.
-The Wallabies caught a break when winger Leicester Fainga'anuku failed to ground the ball in the 55th minute but Mo'unga slotted a penalty to trim the deficit to four points.
+The Wallabies were lucky when home winger Leicester Fainga'anuku failed to ground the ball under the posts but Mo'unga slotted a penalty to trim the lead to four points.
+Finau then nudged the All Blacks in front at the 64th minute, pushing a swarm of tacklers under the posts.

-Finau then snatched the lead for the hosts 11 minutes later as he pushed a swarm of tacklers under the post for the All Blacks' second try.
-The Wallabies were on the brink of collapse under the All Blacks' pressure but Quade Cooper drilled a penalty from outside 50 metres to level the score at 20-20.

-But with three minutes left, Cooper knocked the ball on to give the All Blacks the scrum.
-They dominated the set-piece to win penalty advantage, allowing Mo'unga his final kick.
+The Wallabies battled to level the game at 20-20 when Quade Cooper drilled a penalty from outside 50 metres amid a chorus of boos.
+But with three minutes left, he knocked the ball on to give the All Blacks the scrum.

+That was all they needed as the men in black dominated the set-piece to win penalty advantage, paving the way for Mo'unga's match-winning kick.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)